MicrosoftDocs/customer-voice/fp-docs/create-multilingual-survey.md

     > ![Edit the language added for the survey](media/edit-lang.png "Edit the language added for the survey")

     > [!NOTE]
-    > To edit all languages together, select **Edit all** and follow the steps mentioned in [Option 2: Add translation for all languages together](#option-2-add-translation-for-all-languages-together).
+    > To edit all languages together, select **Edit all** and follow the steps mentioned in [Option 1: Translate all languages in bulk](#option-1-translate-all-languages-in-bulk)

 4. Edit the translations as required.